shivamhwp/git-acm/temp.md

 - [x] github release.
 - [x] binary release.
 - [x] llama support.
-- [ ] option to choose models for the apis
+- [ ] option to choose models for the apis - maybe later

-letting users choose the models will be more benificial. (set a default and let users choos.)

-think from first principles and think where there can be a problem.

 users should have at least friction as possible.